andrew/ultimate-awesome/README.md

 - [awesome-apple-security](https://github.com/BlackSquirrelz/awesome-apple-security) - Curated list of tools, techniques and resources related to Apple Security (macOS, iOS, iPadOS, tvOS, watchOS) aimed to help people with an interest in Apple related security topics to get a hold in this field, and for professionals to discover / explore other resources.
 - [awesome-scene-change-detections](https://github.com/chickenbestlover/awesome-scene-change-detections) - A curated list of datasets, codes, and papers related to scene change detection.
 - [awesome-curated-tools](https://github.com/chow-petit/awesome-curated-tools) - A curated list of digital tools we use, ranging from accounting and data science to scientific research and liquid democracy.
 Commented, connected, by everyone and for everyone !.
+- [fucking-awesome-mac](https://github.com/correia-jpv/fucking-awesome-mac) -  Now we have become very big, Different from the original idea.
+Collect premium software in various categories.
+With repository stars⭐ and forks🍴.
 - [awesome-flutter](https://github.com/Cyanhall/awesome-flutter) - Better Awesome Flutter List with 🔥Stars  🌐Dependent Packages 📝Last Commit.
 - [awesome-python](https://github.com/DarLiner/awesome-python) - Awesome-python 是 vinta 发起维护的 Python 资源列表，内容包括：Web框架、网络爬虫、网络内容提取、模板引擎、数据库、数据可视化、图片处理、文本处理、自然语言处理、机器学习、日志、代码分析等。十分受Python开发者的青睐。.
 - [awesome-trackmania](https://github.com/EvoEsports/awesome-trackmania) - Curated list of all awesome TrackMania resources!.
 - [early-exit-papers](https://github.com/falcon-xu/early-exit-papers) - A curated list of early exiting (LLM, CV, NLP, etc).
+- [awesome_flutter_extensions](https://github.com/Frezyx/awesome_flutter_extensions) - A curated list of the most popular extensions for dart / Flutter development in various IDEs including Visual Studio Code, IntelliJ IDEA, and Android Studio.
 - [awesome-belarus-online](https://github.com/Friz-zy/awesome-belarus-online) - List of useful belarusian online resources.
 - [awesome-gel](https://github.com/geldata/awesome-gel) - A curated list of resources related to EdgeDB.
 - [awesome-saas](https://github.com/georgezouq/awesome-saas) - A curated list for SaaS (Software as a services).